China–United States relations: 2025 trade war

-In April 2025, China imposed a 34% tariff on all U.S. imports, matching the rate introduced by President Donald Trump earlier that week.
-The move came after two rounds of U.S. tariffs; each 10%; were implemented in February and March, citing China's alleged role in the fentanyl crisis.
-In retaliation, China also restricted exports of rare-earth elements, filed a complaint with the World Trade Organization, and blacklisted several U.S. firms.
+In April 2025, China imposed a 34% tariff on all US imports, matching the rate introduced by President Donald Trump earlier that week.
+The move came after two rounds of US tariffs; each 10%; were implemented in February and March, citing China's alleged role in the fentanyl crisis.
+In retaliation, China also restricted exports of rare-earth elements, filed a complaint with the World Trade Organization, and blacklisted several US firms.
 Additional measures included suspending imports from American agricultural and food producers and launching an anti-monopoly probe into DuPont China.
 Analysts noted this marked a significant escalation in the ongoing trade tensions, reducing prospects for near-term diplomatic resolution.
-Trump threatened to impose an additional 50% tariff on Chinese goods on 9 April if China did not withdraw its retaliatory measure of a 34% tariff on all U.S. goods by 8 April.
+Trump threatened to impose an additional 50% tariff on Chinese goods on 9 April if China did not withdraw its retaliatory measure of a 34% tariff on all US goods by 8 April.
 This would boost the effective 54% tariffs on China on 9 April to 104%.
-China responded with retaliatory tariffs of 84% on U.S. goods.
+China responded with retaliatory tariffs of 84% on US goods.
 In response, Trump increased tariffs on Chinese goods to 125% on the same day.
 However, the White House clarified the next day that the tariff rate had risen to 145%.
 China, in retaliation, announced an increase in tariffs on all American imports from the previous 84% to 125%, set to take effect on 12 April.
-The U.S. later announced reciprocal tariffs will exclude consumer electronics from tariffs from most countries, but retained a 20% tariff on electronics from China.
+The US later announced reciprocal tariffs will exclude consumer electronics from tariffs from most countries, but retained a 20% tariff on electronics from China.